 I ship out for basic on a SEAL contract this year.
-About three weeks ago I injured my IT band trying to run too hard.
-I have recently just started to recover and am slowly introducing myself back into running to get myself ready for my next PST February 16th.
-I have been cross-training for leg strength and core workouts in the meantime.
-My question is, while in BUD/S, what would be your advice to prevent this injury again, or really any injury for that matter?
+About three weeks ago, I injured my IT (iliotibial) band trying to run too hard.
+I have recently just started to recover and am slowly introducing myself back into running to get myself ready for my next PST on Feb.
+16. I have been cross-training for leg strength and core workouts in the meantime.
+My question is, while in BUD/S, what would be your advice to prevent this injury again -- or really any injury, for that matter?
 I know injury is bound to happen in some way or the other, but I just want to prevent the ones that will get me rolled back.

-Yes, the old Illiotibial Band (ITB).
-This is such a common injury at BUD/S. In fact it is so common at SEAL Training, ITB stands for "I Tried BUD/S." The volume of running, swimming with fins, rucking and carrying boats and logs can put a lot of stress on your lower extremities (joints, bones, tendons, ligaments).
+Yes, the old iliotibial band (ITB).
+This is such a common injury at BUD/S. In fact, it is so common at SEAL training that ITB stands for "I Tried BUD/S." The volume of running, swimming with fins, rucking and carrying boats and logs can put a lot of stress on your lower extremities (joints, bones, tendons, ligaments).
 For now, you need to reduce your volume and follow these rules:

-Now that is a fairly liberal approach to seeing a doctor, and if you follow these steps it may help you avoid rule #3 if you are in the 1-2 stages of an overuse injury.
+Now that is a fairly liberal approach to seeing a doctor, and if you follow these steps, it may help you avoid rule #3 if you are in the first two stages of an overuse injury.

 1. Reduce running at least 50%.
-Replace with non-impact options like bike, elliptical, more freestyle swimming if you feel no pain in those.
+Replace with non-impact options like bike, elliptical and more freestyle swimming if you feel no pain in those.

 3. Take an over-the-counter anti-inflammatory.
 Ask your parents and doctor which one is best.
-I use motrin, ibuprofen with every meal when trying to reduce inflammation and pain in my body.
+I use Motrin or ibuprofen with every meal when trying to reduce inflammation and pain in my body.
 Take it for a week.

 4. Ice.
 Wherever there is pain after every day of training, apply ice or anything suitably cold.
-Do this for ten minutes on and ten minutes off for up to an hour.
+Do this for 10 minutes on and 10 minutes off for up to an hour.

 If you are not feeling better by trying the above elements for a week, stop running, lifting weights and calisthenics (legs), and swimming with fins completely for an entire week.
-Keep using ice, motrin, and foam rolling.
-Several days of no running and swimming with fins is tough, but you can do non-impact options like swim without fins, bike, elliptical if no pain is felt.
+Keep using ice, Motrin and foam rolling.
+Several days of no running and swimming with fins is tough, but you can do non-impact options like swim without fins, bike or elliptical if no pain is felt.